-Interested in becoming a Gypsy Caravan dancer and teacher?
+Interested in becoming a Global Caravan dancer and teacher?
 Want to direct a Caravan Project in your city?
-Want to know what being in the Caravan Project means and looks like for you?
+Want to know what being in the Caravan Project means and looks like for yo

-Gypsy Caravan Tribal Bellydance® Certified Teachers, we want you to be directors!
+Globa; Caravan Dance® Certified Teachers, we want you to be directors!

 And Dancers, we want you to join us!
 Join the Caravan Project dancers…

 We are so excited to see this build and grow and include all of you!

 And the music… with the Caravan Project Band